January 17, 2025

 Announcements

-Fundraising at the Bath Half Marathon 2025!
+Fundraising at the AJ Bell Great Bristol runs 2025!

-On Sunday 16th March, we were pleased to see three runners from Noble Performs sign up to the Bath Half Marathon to raise money for Young Bristol!
+On Sunday 11th May, we were pleased to see 17 runners from a number of our valued corporates sign up to the Bristol 10k and Half Marathon to raise money for Young Bristol!

 If you are interested in taking part in a third party fundraising event for Young Bristol, click here and learn how you can help fundraise for us!